He remembers the swarm of wasps shooting out of the ground when his lawnmower clipped a nest in Hedon Road cemetery.

 Realising he was in anaphylactic shock caused by wasp venom, he was given two shots of adrenalin before being rushed to Hull Royal Infirmary where he was monitored closely until his blood pressure recovered and he was well enough to go home.

-Now, Marc is one of the patients undergoing three years of treatment at Hull and East Yorkshire Hospitals NHS Trust to build up tolerance to wasp and bee stings.
+Now, Marc is one of the patients undergoing three years of treatment at Hull University Teaching Hospitals NHS Trust to build up tolerance to wasp and bee stings.

 Marc said: “I started out by getting an injection with a tiny amount of wasp venom but now, I’m getting the equivalent of two wasp stings in an injection every four weeks.